Boki136/Jobbing/README.md

 ## **Colour palette & Typography**

-Colour pallet was determined by conducting competitor analysis and investigating the most commonly used colours for the selected business.
+Colour palette was determined by conducting competitor analysis and investigating the most commonly used colours for the selected business.
-Playfair Display is the selected font for all the headings with sans-serif as a fallback.
-For the paragraphs and the rest of body text raleway is the used font with sans-serif as a fallback.

 ![colour pallet and fonts](documentation/colour-pallet.png)

 ## **Wireframes**

 All wireframes were created in Adobe XD.
-Each one is detailed which allowed me to make the development process easier and shift the focus towards coding rather then re-thinking design aspect while coding.
+Each one is detailed which allowed me to make the development process easier and shift the focus towards coding rather then re-thinking design aspect.
 Wireframes are saved in PDF file type and can be accessed [here](documentation/wireframes).

 # **Features & Pages**

-The website is consists of 8 unique pages:
+The website consists of 8 unique pages:

 - Homepage
 - Contact Us